shubhamnikam97/Text-Summarisation/README.md

 ---
 ## 🧪 How to Use
 - Enter your Groq API Key in the sidebar
-- Paste a website URL or YouTube link
+- Paste a website URL
 - Click "Summarize the Content from Website"
 - Wait for the summary to be generated 🎉